MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

   ```

 - <details>
-    <summary>Can we override any parent classes’ methods under child classes without declaring them as virtual?</summary>
+    <summary>Can we override any parent classes methods under child classes without declaring them as virtual?</summary>
     <hr/>
     No, we cannot override a parent class method unless it is declared as `virtual`.
     <hr/>
   </details>
 - <details>
-    <summary>Can we re-implement any parent classes’ methods under the child classes without declaring them as virtual?</summary>
+    <summary>Can we re-implement any parent classes methods under the child classes without declaring them as virtual?⭐</summary>
     <hr/>
     Yes, this can be done through: